FutureProofHomes/Documentation/docs/satellite1-powering-on.md

 ## First Boot - Unboxing Experience
-The below instructions assume you have connected the HAT to the CORE and our powering the Satellite1 for the first time:
+The below instructions assume you have connected the HAT to the CORE and are powering the Satellite1 for the first time:

 1. Take a USB-C cable and plug one end into the USB socket on the Hat labeled "CORE/ESP".
 2. Plug the other end into a [9V USB-C power supply](satellite1-recommended-accessories.md#power-supply) (if you want to power a speaker from the HAT), or a computer 5V USB-C connection (if you're plugging into the headphone jack).